plone/training/javascript/javascript-3-ttw.rst

 * Go to the :guilabel:`Overrides` tab
 * Click the :guilabel:`Add file` button
 * Name the new file :file:`++plone++static/custom-links.js`
-* Paste the contents of the Javascript section into the textarea
+* Paste the contents of the JavaScript section into the textarea
 * Click :guilabel:`Save`
 * Click the :guilabel:`Add file` button again
 * Name the new file :file:`++plone++static/custom-links.less`